-Α. Zero a Map Entry
+A. Zero a Map Entry

-IP1 C: Capability for class code (subprocess name) (OB.CHAMP) IP2 D: Index in logical map of the subprocess (OB.
-PLMAP + DB.
-RDFIL) IP3 c; CAP FOR FILE whose entry is to be Zerden When zeroing a map entry, the user specifies the name of the subprocess (class code) whose map entry is to be zeroed, and the index of the entry in the subprocess logical map.
+IP1 C: Capability for class code (subprocess name) (OB.CHAMP)

+IP2 D: Index in logical map of the subprocess IP3 C: cap for file in current entry (OB.
+PLMP) When zeroing a map entry, the user specifies the name of the subprocess (class code) whose map entry is to be zeroed, and the index of the entry in the subprocess logical map.
 If the map is part of full map and if it is a read/write entry, then that area is swapped out before the entry is zeroed.
 The result is that when the subprocess address space is swapped between ECS and Central Memory, the portion of the address space formerly referenced by the zeroed entry will not be swapped.